Hard gluon evolution in warming medium: Abstract

 \section{Abstract}

 We describe the energy distribution of hard gluons travelling through a dense quark-gluon plasma whose temperature increases linearly with time, within a probabilistic perturbative approach.
-The results were applied to the thermalization problem in heavy ion collisions, in the third stage of the bottom-up picture, to estimate the entropy density and average temperature of the soft thermal bath, as the system approaches (local) thermal equilibrium.
+The results were applied to the thermalization problem in heavy ion collisions.
+In the weak coupling picture this thermalization occurs from ``the bottom up'': high energy partons, formed early in the collision, radiate low energy gluons which then proceed to equilibrate among themselves, forming a thermal bath that brings the high energy sector to equilibrium.
+We see that, in this scenario, the dynamic we describe must set in around $t \sim 0.5$ fm/c after the collision in order to reach a fully thermalized state at $t \sim 1$ fm/c.
+We then look at the entropy density and average temperature of the soft thermal bath, as the system approaches (local) thermal equilibrium.

 \keywords{Quark Gluon Plasma, heavy ion collisions, bottom-up thermalization}